FAQ’s - GENERAL INFORMATION

 Q: How do I make an appointment with The Writing Center?

-A: The Writing Center provides walk-in hours each semester with times posted on the Writing Lab doors.
-You may also schedule an appointment online through the Handshake program, located in the Career Development section of the C-N Website.
+A: The Writing Center provides walk-in hours each semester with times posted on the Writing Center doors.